Why are interviews so painful?

 Start with a clunky one-hour application.
 Now add two interviews.
 Add a couple more as you go along.
 Then maybe one more for good measure.
 Add in some testing and now a presentation.

-The ever-evolving process seems like it’s being made up as the candidate progresses.
+The ever-evolving process seems to be made up as the candidate progresses.

 This feeling of not knowing what’s coming next is perfect for a good thriller, not so much for a positive candidate experience.

-Find the right people for the right role with Viran’s guidance through our 5 steps of action in the Recruitment Business Accelerator.
+Find the right people for the right role with Viran’s guidance through our 5 action steps in the Recruitment Business Accelerator.